Tap to Call: 205.328.9200

 Under which names can bladder cancer be diagnosed?

-As another harrowing disease that can occur as a consequence of exposure to PFAS on military bases, bladder cancer has multiple subtypes, depending on the particularities of the malignant cells that make up the tumors.
+As another harrowing disease that can occur as a consequence of exposure to PFAS in the workplace, bladder cancer has multiple subtypes, depending on the particularities of the malignant cells that make up the tumors.
+It is important to know the names that bladder cancer may appear in your medical records, as receiving one of the diagnoses below will most likely qualify you for filing a Jones Act or FELA claim.

 • papillary urothelial carcinoma